Speed limit review SH2 Moonshine Hill Road to north of Whakatiki Street

 • This intersection has a history of serious crashes and is being upgraded to improve safety.
 In 2021, the community told us this intersection felt unsafe, with many suggesting a lower speed limit.

-• The proposed speed limit change is designed to complement the upgrade, which includes new traffic lights.
+• The new speed limit is designed to complement the upgrade, which includes new traffic lights.

 A lower speed will help make the intersection safer and more efficient.
 It means: